erirai/hexo-generator-multilingual-index/README.md

 - **per_page**: Posts displayed per page.
 (0 = disable pagination).
 - **order_by**: Posts order.
 (Order by date descending by default).

+### Localizable configuration

+These are the values that this generator uses and can be [localized](https://github.com/ahaasler/hexo-multilingual#_c-configuration-locales "Configuring locales"):

+- index_generator
+  - per_page
+  - order_by
+- pagination_dir

 ## License